What is chant?

 A few weeks later, at a LA Archdiocese-sponsored music workshop at a Santa Monica church, led by reputable liturgists, I expected to learn more about this Missal or Graduale.
 The professional liturgists explained to us that Sing To The Lord (STL) was the current document of reference for Church musicians in the USA.
 In STL, in which the Roman Gradual is named 7 times (paragraphs 76, 77, 115 d.,144 a., 157, 190 and 193.), including as first choice for singing at the Entrance, Offertory and Communion.
 The Graduale Romanum and Simplex are the only songbooks referenced in STL.
 Yet:

 - No Mass near me was then following the Church recommendation to sing from the Roman Gradual whenever possible,

 - Few music ministers in parishes seemed to know about STL and its recommendations.
 Even less knew what the Roman Gradual was, or had ever opened the book.

-In 2016, a priest started in my area a Mass where the music from the Roman Gradual was sung: sung orations and dialogues, congregational singing of the “Ordinary”, and proper sung by the choir.
+In 2016, a nearby parish started a Mass where the music from the Roman Gradual was sung: sung orations and dialogues, congregational singing of the “Ordinary”, and proper sung by the choir.
 I joined the schola and was able to practice every week.
 Recording myself was a practical tool for my own progress, but also to invite others to join the schola.

 As questions arose about the paradox that is liturgical music in the Catholic Church, answers have been added to explain what is an authentic implementation of the Church’s directives on Sacred Music.
-My past experience, told above, is that such implementation is both possible, but also a powerful tool for Evangelization.
+My past experience, told above, is that such implementation is possible.
+It is also a powerful tool for Evangelization.